Lorentz-equivariant flow with four delays of neutral type

 \section{The method of steps}

+Our NDDE must start from subluminal trajectory segments with endpoints in lightcone, i.e., consisting of \textbf{two} flights of the sewing chain, as illustrated in Fig. \ref{figODE} and henceforth called the set $\mathcal{FSH}$ of \textbf{full-swing segment pairs}, {

-Here we show that the equations of motion (\ref{BH}) can be integrated forward like an ODE when $\varepsilon \neq 0$ and the initial datum belongs to the set of trajectory segments with a full-swing sewing chain in $C^2(\mathbb{R})$, as explained in Fig. \ref{figODE}.
-The case when $\varepsilon=0$ is henceforth called pure electrodynamics.
-The integration uses the most advanced acceleration of each equation of motion as an ODE for the other particle, as illustrated in Fig. \ref{figODE}.
+} We henceforth use either a subscript or a superscript { $\circledS$} (from segment) to indicate the dependence on the \textbf{segment} \mbox{ $\circledS$} $\in \mathcal{FSH}$, a set defined by (\ref{FSH}).
+The equations of motion (\ref{BH}) can be integrated forward starting from a full-swing pair of segments {\mbox{ $\circledS$} $ \in \mathcal{FSH}$, as explained in Fig. \ref{figODE}.
+The limit case when { $\varepsilon=0$} is henceforth called electrodynamics and discussed in theorem \ref{nosemiflow_theorem}.
+The method of steps is illustrated in Fig. \ref{figODE} and explained in the caption of Fig. \ref{figODE} using the most advanced acceleration of each equation of motion to construct the other particle's trajectory.